pierreaubert/autoEQ/BUILD.md

 # AutoEQ Cross-Platform Build Guide

 This guide explains how to build AutoEQ binaries for macOS, Linux, and Windows platforms.
+It is for developper only.
+The [README](README.md) contains a simpler way to install the software.
+If you are not a developper, use the app which is available on GitHub.

 ## Quick Start